Teams will be judged on the following criteria during their presentations at Tri-State:

 Submission Instructions and Deadline

-Business plans and powerpoints are due by 5:00 p.m.
-Friday, May 9, 2014.
-The business plan and powerpoint for each team is to be uploaded online via the following Dropbox link: https://www.dropbox.com/sh/stjg6ujly58jn34/ek2Xg3by_u.
+Business plans and PowerPoints are due by 5:00 p.m.
+CDT Friday, May 9, 2014.
+A Dropbox folder has been set up for each team to upload the revised business plans and PowerPoint files.
+Team members and faculty advisors will receive an invitation via email to join their team’s folder.
 Please alert either Shannon Frazeur or Marie Bruno if there are problems with uploading the documents.
 Telephone: 501-374-9247.